tud-amr/website/README.md

 A new website for our Autonomous Multi-Robot Lab (AMR) at TU Delft.
 The webiste is built using Jekyll, [Boostrap 5 css](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and hosted on GitHub Pages.
 It builds automatically when a commit is pushed to the `main` branch. **It takes some minutes** to build and for the changes to be reflected on the website.
 Check the build progress in actions (github repo).

 > [!NOTE]
-> Any file for projects, etc... can be either .md, or .html, just choose the most convenient and maintain the same frontmatter.
+> Any file for projects, etc. can be either .md, or .html, just choose the most convenient and maintain the same frontmatter.

 > [!NOTE]
 > The website is still under development.
 If you find any bugs or have any suggestions, please open an issue or submit a pull request.